Redundancy in Distributed Proofs: Introduction

 \subsection{Our Results}

-As mentioned above, proof-labeling schemes include a verification procedure that performs in a single round of communication.
-In a nutshell, we prove that using more than a single round of communication for verifying the certificates enables to reduce significantly the size of these certificates, often by a factor super-linear in the number of rounds, sometimes even exponential.
+As mentioned above, proof-labeling schemes include a verification procedure consisting of a single round of communication.
+In a nutshell, we prove that using more rounds of communication for verifying the distributed proof enables one to reduce significantly the size of the certificates, often by a factor super-linear in the number of rounds, and sometimes even exponential.

 More specifically, a proof-labeling scheme of radius~$t$ (where $t$ can depend on the size of the input graph) is a proof-labeling scheme where the verification procedure performs $t$ rounds, instead of just one round as in classical proof-labeling schemes.
-We may expect that proof-labeling schemes of radius~$t$ should help reducing the size of the certificates.
-This expectation is based on the intuition that the verification of classical (radius-1) proof-labeling schemes is done by comparing nearby certificates or computing some function of them, and accept only if they are ``compatible''.
-If the certificates are poorly correlated, then allowing more rounds for the verification should not be of much help as, with $k$-bit certificate per node, the global proof has $kn$ bits in total in $n$-node graphs, leaving little freedom for reorganizing the assignment of these $kn$ bits to the $n$ nodes.
-Perhaps surprisingly, we show that distributed proofs do not only involve partially redundant certificates, but inherently \emph{highly redundant certificates}, which enables reducing their size a lot when more rounds are allowed.
-To capture this phenomenon, we say that a proof-labeling scheme \emph{scales} with scaling factor $f(t)$ if its size can be reduced by a factor~$\Omega(f(t))$ when using a $t$-round verification procedure; we say that the scheme \emph{weakly} scales with scaling factor~$f(t)$ if the scaling factor is $\widetilde{\Omega}(f(t))$, i.e., $\Omega(f(t)/\mbox{polylog}\, n)$ in $n$-node networks.
+We may expect that proof-labeling schemes of radius~$t$ should help reduce the size of the certificates.
+This expectation is based on the intuition that the verification of classical (radius-1) proof-labeling schemes is done by comparing certificates of neighboring nodes or computing some function of them, and accepting only if they are consistent with one another (in a sense that depends on the scheme).
+If the certificates are poorly correlated, then allowing more rounds for the verification should not be of much help as, with a $k$-bit certificate per node, the global proof has $kn$ bits in total in $n$-node graphs, leaving little freedom for reorganizing the assignment of these $kn$ bits to the $n$ nodes.
+Perhaps surprisingly, we show that distributed proofs do not only involve partially redundant certificates, but inherently \emph{highly redundant certificates}, which enables one to reduce their size significantly when more rounds are allowed.
+To capture this phenomenon, we say that a proof-labeling scheme \emph{scales} with scaling factor $f(t)$ if its size can be reduced by a factor~$\Omega(f(t))$ when using a $t$-round verification procedure; we say that the scheme \emph{weakly} scales with scaling factor~$f(t)$ if the scaling factor is $\Omega(f(t)/\poly\log\, n)$ in $n$-node networks.